Stock events for Under Armour, Inc. (UAA)

 Ownership

-Under Armour's ownership includes institutional, insider, and public/individual investors.
-Major institutional shareholders include Fairfax Financial Holdings Ltd/ Can, BlackRock, Inc., and Vanguard Group Inc. Institutional investors hold a significant portion of the company's stock, ranging from approximately 32.69% to 71.83%.
-Insiders hold about 22.36% of the stock.
-Founder Kevin Plank maintains control through Class B shares, granting him approximately 65% of the voting power in 2025.
+Under Armour's ownership structure includes institutional, retail, and individual investors, with a significant portion held by institutional investors such as Fairfax Financial Holdings Ltd/ Can, BlackRock, Inc., and Vanguard Group Inc. Founder Kevin Plank retains significant control through his holdings of Class B shares, giving him approximately 65% of the voting power.

 Ask Our Expert AI Analyst